Keyboard shortcuts

 use alchemrs::{

-DecorrelationOptions, MbarEstimator, MbarOptions, UNkMatrix,
+DecorrelationOptions, MbarEstimator, MbarOptions, MbarSolver, UNkMatrix,

 decorrelate_u_nk_with_observable, extract_u_nk_with_potential,